Jessica Biggs wins in South Side District 6 Chicago School Board race

 The 6th District is unique as it includes Streeterville and parts of Englewood — two of the most economically distinct neighborhoods in the city.

 For most of the race, Biggs only brought in a series of smaller donations.
-Recently, she received $50,000 from a super PAC in Denver called Parents for Great Schools.
+Recently, a super PAC in Denver called Parents for Great Schools committed to spending $50,000 to promote her campaign.
 She said she thinks that group donated because of her connection to Teach for America.
+Biggs said that group so far spent only a fraction of that amount supporting her candidacy, according to State Board of Elections records.

 In comparison, Thotakura brought in $390,000.
 Smith got $337,000 in support from super PACs, in addition to the money he raised himself.